 Format & Fixtures

-With each Six Nations, you will see that each team plays against each other just once.
-This creates a total of 15 games per tournament and the winner is the one with the most points at the end of the Six Nations.
+During the Six Nations, you will see that each team plays against each other just once.
+This creates a total of 15 games per tournament and the winner is the one with the most points at the end of the five matchweeks.

 Each country will nominate one stadium to host all their games throughout each Six Nations.
 This can change year on year, but must remain constant throughout each campaign.
-As teams only play 5 teams (once against each nation) it means that an uneven number of home and away fixture will be played.
-So, some teams will play at home twice and away three times whilst others will get 3 home games and 2 away games.
+As teams only play five matches (once against each nation) it means that an uneven number of home and away fixture will be played.
+So, some teams will play at home twice and away three times whilst others will get three home games and two away games.

 In 2017 the points structure was revamped in order to encourage more expansive, attacking rugby.
 The original layout was 2 points for a win, 1 for a draw and 0 for a loss.
 Now you will get 4 points for a win, plus a bonus point if you manage to score 4 or more tries.
 Also, losing sides are able to grab bonus points as well, again if they score 4 or more tries and another point if they are within 7 points of the winning team.
 Two points are awarded for a draw.